Levels of Abstraction

 Beyond Perception

-Beyond Level IV, we lack something to look at or see or taste.
-Abstractions shoot off into brain space only, without a grounding in perception.
-For example, nothing is here to help you make sense of these next two sentences:
+Beyond Level IV, we lack something to touch, see, or taste.
+Abstractions shoot off into brain space only, without a grounding anchor.
+For example, without a referent nothing helps you make sense of these sentences:

 It took 30 years for researchers to breed the “Honeycrisp” variety and propagate enough grafted cultivars of this popular apple.
 Since “Honeycrisp” trees were introduced in 1991, millions have been planted, producing excellent fruit that is enjoyed by consumers all over the United States.